hidelab/sharc-bcbio/Claire_bcbio_doc.md

 OR

-type `nano myanalysisname-template.yaml` (remember, name it the same as the csv)
+In your project folder type `nano myanalysisname-template.yaml` (remember, name it the same as the csv)

 and paste:
 ```